njgarg22/bookstore-products/README.md

 1. The initialization of the CAP Java runtime is done by Spring automatically, based on the dependencies defined in the `pom.xml`.

+1. [CDS Query Notation](https://cap.cloud.sap/docs/cds/cqn) (CQN) is the common language in CAP to run queries against services.
+It can be used to talk to the services defined by your model, but also remote services, such as the database.

+1. The event handler uses the following APIs, which are available for service providers in CAP Java:
+    * [Event handler classes](https://cap.cloud.sap/docs/java/provisioning-api) have to implement the _marker interface_ `EventHandler` and register themselves as Spring Beans (`@Component`).
+The marker interface is important, because it enables the CAP Java runtime to identify these classes among all Spring Beans.
+    * `Event handler methods` are registered with `@On`, `@Before`, or `@After` annotations.
+Every event, such as an entity creation, runs through these [three phases](https://cap.cloud.sap/docs/java/provisioning-api#phases).
+Each phase has a slightly different semantic.
+    * The annotation `@ServiceName` specifies the default service name all event handler methods apply to.
+Here this is `AdminService`, as this was also the name when defining the service in the CDS model.
+    * Event handler methods get an event-specific event context parameter, which provides access to the input parameters of the event and the ability to set the result.
+For example, `CreateEventContext` context parameter is specific to the extended `CREATE` event.

 ## Folder structure

 1. The `db` folder stores database-related artifacts.